 Pink said children will be fine as they can learn from their parents' experiences and the key is to have open conversations about life.

 Parenting is a challenging and demanding job that requires constant attention and care.
 As children grow and develop, their needs and behaviors change, making it necessary for parents to adjust their parenting strategies.
 Additionally, the increasing pressures of modern life, such as work and financial stress, can add to the difficulty of parenting.
 Despite the challenges, many parents find the experience rewarding and fulfilling.
-Recently, actress Drew Barrymore and musician Pink discussed parenting during a segment of Barrymore's talk show, "The Drew Barrymore Show," on February 27, per Pop Sugar.
-The topic revolved around how to prevent kids from repeating the same mistakes their parents have made.
+Actress Drew Barrymore and musician Pink discussed parenting during a segment of Barrymore's talk show, "The Drew Barrymore Show," on February 27, reported Pop Sugar.
+The topic revolved around preventing kids from repeating the same mistakes their parents have made.